Introduction to wikis

 History feature

-Most Wikis have a history feature, so even if you make a mistake while editing, you can restore the page to its former state.
+Most wikis have a history feature, so even if you make a mistake while editing, you can restore the page to its former state.
 People are more comfortable making changes knowing they can easily reverse if necessary.

 Have new users deliberately mess up a page and then restore it to its original state.